MicrosoftDocs/winrt-api/windows.management.update/windowsupdatemanager_scancompleted.md

 ## -description

-This event is fired when a scan for updates completed.
+Raised when a scan for updates completes.

 ## -remarks